What President Is On A Dollar Bill

 FAQ About the Dollar Bill

 Q: Why is George Washington on the dollar bill?
-A: George Washington is on the dollar bill to honor his role as the first President of the United States and his pivotal contributions to the nation's founding.
+A: George Washington is on the dollar bill to honor his role as the first President of the United States and his key contributions to the nation's founding.

 Q: What portrait is used for Washington's image on the dollar bill?
 A: The image is based on the "Atheneum Portrait" painted by Gilbert Stuart in 1796, one of the most recognizable depictions of Washington.